dskanth/angular-worklog/README.md

 # Worklog

 This is a sample example showing how to create tasks and list them, as a worklog.
-It was developed using Angular 4.
+It was developed using Angular 4, and was inspired by the tutorial at: https://rishabh.io/misc/angular-4-tutorial.html

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.